• Home

 Zico Premium Coconut Water

 This is the liquid located within a coconut when cracked open.
 A lot of people discard it but it’s a good source of potassium (more than 4 bananas).
-It’s naturally sweet and low in calories.

 If you have trouble getting 8 glasses of water down in a day, coconut water can help you achieve your water goals.